-- 3 Secure-Restricted: Entities at this level must meet the criteria defined in Section 4 of FIDO Allowed Restricted Operating Environments [FIDO.AROE].
+- 2 Restricted: Entities at this level MUST meet the criteria defined in Section 4 of FIDO Allowed Restricted Operating Environments [FIDO.AROE].
 Examples include TEE's and schemes using virtualization-based security.
-Security at this level is aimed at defending against large-scale network/remote attacks against the entity. - 4 Hardware: Entities at this level must include substantial defense against physical or electrical attacks against the entity itself.
-It is assumed the potential attacker has captured the entity and can disassemble it.
+Security at this level is aimed at defending against large-scale network/remote attacks by having a reduced attack surface. - 3 Hardware: Entities at this level are indicating they have some countermeasures to defend against physical or electrical attacks against the entity.
+Security at this level is aimed at defending against attackers that physically capture the entity to attack it.
 Examples include TPMs and Secure Elements.